-Internal Appraisal is essentially positive in intent, directed towards promoting learning; it is therefore part of teaching.
-Validity and usefulness are paramount in internal appraisal and should take precedence over concerns for reliability.
+Formative assessment is essentially positive in intent, directed towards promoting learning; it is therefore part of teaching.
+Validity and usefulness are paramount in formative assessment and should take precedence over concerns for reliability.
+The assessment scheme consists of Three Parts which has to be essentially completed by the candidates.